All Episodes

 That's great.

-Bad what America does it.
+Bad when America does it.

 Making a little point.

-Welcome to the Rush Limbaugh program.
+Paul in Blue Island, Illinois, welcome to the Rush Limbaugh program.

 Hi.

-Rush, how are you doing?
+Rush, how you doing?

 Fine.

-Listen, I just want to challenge your assertion on, you know, politicians I hear you say once in a while how smart and educated and informed the American people are.
+Listen, I just want to challenge your assertion on, you know, politicians, I hear you say once in a while how smart and educated and informed the American people are.

 I really don't think they are.